cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .language-bash}

-It's easy to prepare it for the sideband subtraction comparison.
+Its easy to prepare it for the sideband subtraction comparison.
 Our main editing point can be found in this part:

 ~~~
 int useScheme = 0;